-- Selectand make a note of thePanoramaCloud ServicesStatusNetwork DetailsRemote NetworksService IP AddressandEBGP Routeraddresses.You use theService IP Addressas the peer IP address when you configure the IPSec tunnel on the CPE devices in the remote network site, and you use these addresses and theEBGP Routeraddresses when you create static routes on the CPE devices.
+- Selectand make a note of thePanoramaCloud ServicesStatusNetwork DetailsRemote NetworksService IP AddressandEBGP Routeraddresses.You use theService IP Addressas the peer IP address when you configure the IPSec tunnel on the CPE in the remote network site, and you use these addresses and theEBGP Routeraddresses when you create static routes on the CPE.

-- Configure ECMP on the CPE devices in the remote network site.
+- Configure ECMP on the CPE in the remote network site.

 - Select.NetworkVirtual Routers

 - Select thedefaultvirtual router, orAdda new virtual router.